Greginkansas/-openhab-openhab1wiki/Onkyo-Binding.md

 ## Introduction

-Binding should be compatible with Onkyo AV receivers which support ISCP (Integra Serial Control Protocol) over Ethernet (eISCP).
+Binding should be compatible with Onkyo AV receivers which support ISCP (Integra Serial Control Protocol) over Ethernet (eISCP) and Serial port (since version 1.9).

 For installation of the binding, please see Wiki page [[Bindings]].